-- 1) A group of participants from the club which is too large for individual complaints to be applied (for example, a whole team being engaged in unacceptable behaviour during a tournament) - 2) A situation where the leadership of a club have engaged in unacceptable behaviour (e.g bullying or discriminatory practices)
+- 1) Unacceptable behaviour by a group of participants from the organisation which is too large for individual complaints to be applied (for example, a whole team being engaged in unacceptable behaviour during a tournament) - 2) A situation where the leadership of an organisation have engaged in unacceptable behaviour (e.g bullying or discriminatory practices)

-The potential sanctions that can be applied to a club are;
+The potential resolutions that can be applied to a organisation include;

-- Requiring an apology from the club chairman/team captain to the complainant - Requiring the club chairman/team captain to outline and apply procedures going forward to address similar behaviour to the complaint - Requiring some or all club members to attend training (e.g. referee courses or diversity training) - Sending a written warning from the complaints panel to the club - A monetary contribution to another party.
+- Requiring an apology from the organisation's leadership, team captain, or similar figure to the complainant - Requiring the organisation's leadership or a team captain to outline and apply procedures going forward to address similar behaviour to the complaint - Requiring some or all organisation members to attend training (e.g. referee courses or diversity training) - Sending a written warning from the complaints panel to the organisation - A monetary contribution to another party.
 N.B.
-This can only be applied as restitution for a specific loss to a third party e.g. to pay for fixing damage caused, rather than a fine. - Removing tournament points from the relevant team - Denying the team entry to a number of future events - Denying the club entry to a number of future events - Withdrawing the club's affiliation with the ETA temporarily or permanently
+This can only be applied as restitution for a specific loss to a third party e.g. to pay for fixing damage caused, rather than a fine. - Removing tournament points from the relevant team - Denying the team entry to a number of future events - Denying a club entry to a number of future events - Withdrawing the organisation's affiliation with the ETA temporarily or permanently - Requiring that specific members are removed from positions of authority or internally suspended